Online Teacher Identity

 Brief Description

-Digital technologies have the potential to create new learning opportunities for K-12 students, and as such can further enhance any other reform initiative (such as the East EPO and Horizons) and lead to increasing achievement for all.
+Digital technologies have the potential to create new learning opportunities for K-12 students, and as such can further enhance other reform initiative and lead to increasing achievement for all.
 However, realizing this potential will depend on what K-12 teachers actually do with these technologies.
 How can we effectively prepare K-12 teachers to leverage digital technologies in their classrooms?
 To meet this need, Warner developed courses as well as an Advanced Certificate that pre-service and in-service K-12 teachers can take as non-matriculated students or as part of another Warner degree program – and is continuing to enhance these offerings.

 Key accomplishments to date

-• Designed an innovative graduate course and accompanying practicum – EDE484A: Digitally-Rich Teaching & Learning in K-12 School (hybrid-online) and EDF490: Practicum in Digitally-rich Teaching.
+• Designed and continues to offer an innovative graduate course and accompanying practicum – EDE484A: Digitally-Rich Teaching & Learning in K-12 School (hybrid-online) and EDF490: Practicum in Digitally-rich Teaching.

-• Our Advanced Certificate in K-12 Digitally-Rich Teaching was the first of its kind registered with New York State Education Department.
+• Developed and got approval in 2016 for an Advanced Certificate in K-12 Digitally-Rich Teaching, the first of its kind registered with New York State Education Department.

-• A $1.2M Noyce Scholarship grant has been awarded by the National Science Foundation to support full scholarships for 26 math and science pre-service teachers who will add the Advanced Certificate in K-12 Digitally-Rich Teaching to their teacher preparation program; 5 of these scholarships have currently ben awarded.
+• A $1.2M Noyce Scholarship grant was awarded by the National Science Foundation in 2017 to support full scholarships for 26 math and science pre-service teachers who will add the Advanced Certificate in K-12 Digitally-Rich Teaching to their teacher preparation program; all of these scholarships have been awarded and all the students completed the Advanced Certificate.

 Links for More Information